 Surrendering to the fear and panic that a market crash elicits can cost you.
-Withdrawing money from a 401(k) before age 59½ can result in a 10% penalty on top of normal income taxes.
+Withdrawing money early from a 401(k) can result in hefty IRS tax penalties, which won’t do you any favors in the long run.
 It’s especially important for younger workers to ride out the market lows and reap the rewards of the future recovery.

 Tips for Protecting Your 401(k)

 - Consider talking to a financial advisor about investment strategies and protecting your 401(k).
 Finding a qualified financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.